ns-gamming/Termux-Tor-IP-Rotator/README.md

 Port	8118

-✔ Internet becomes TOR-based
-⚠ If Ghost Engine stops → disable proxy or no internet.
+⚠ If Ghost Engine is OFF — disable proxy or internet will break.

 ---